10usb/pdf-lib/README.md

 # pdf-lib

 A PHP PDF library that is not created to easily add rich content *(HTML etc)* to a PDF file.
-But rather allowing any valid PDF content to be added to the file without the excess of functionality that **"tries"** to emulate HTML like behavior any limit/complicate simple tasks.
-This library takes the concept that every page is no more that just a canvas area that can takes 2D graphics rendering commands.
+But rather allowing any valid PDF content to be added to the file without the excess of functionality that **"tries"** to emulate HTML like behavior and limit/complicate simple tasks.
+This library takes the concept that every page is no more then just a canvas area that can takes 2D graphics rendering commands.
 Any other functionality there might be is considers meta data.

 ## Example